Generate report comments and student feedback in seconds. Built for P-12 teachers, by a teacher.

 Autopilot does 95% of the flying.
 Pilots own the worst-case scenarios.
 The same architecture works here: you mark the papers, apply your judgement, run your school's marking scheme.
 Markpilot does the operational tail — calculating, analysing, comparing, synthesising, writing — the boring stuff that costs you a Saturday but doesn't need you to be there.

-We don't grade your papers.
-You do.
+We don't grade your papers — you do.
 We don't store your students' data.
-You close the tab, they go home with you.
 The accountability that lives with the teacher stays with the teacher.

 The boring stuff done properly.
 The smart stuff done carefully.